(bitter pumpkin, , ind. karela, angl. bitter melon, bitter gourd)

 M. charantia belongs to the family of cucumbers ( Cucurbitaceae ) and does not deny their origin.
 It is a creepy, pumpkin-like plant with herbal shoots up to 5m long.
 Its tendrils are branched, leaves typically five to seven-year old, flowers of one-headed, pentagonal, yellow, with clear veins.
 The fruit is 5-25 cm long, spindle-shaped, with a wrinkled surface, maturing yellow.
 The plant was introduced into practically all tropical areas.

 The fruits are bitter, but when we get used to them, they will taste like beer or fernet.
-They can also be eaten in the raw state (the way I prefer) and in spite of the bitterness they have an exceptionally fresh and pleasant flavor.
+They can also be eaten in the raw state (the way I prefer) and, despite the bitterness, they have an exceptionally fresh and pleasant taste.
 In the immature state they are green and taste like a stiffer, juicy and crunchy cucumber.
-In the mature state, the bitterness almost disappears, the skin becomes yellowish, it gets a flourish consistency with melon flavor, the pulp is colored with wine, it becomes gelatinous and gets a sweet taste.
+In the mature state, the bitterness almost disappears, the skin becomes yellowish, it gets a flour consistency with a melon flavor, the pulp is colored with wine, it becomes gelatinous and gets a sweet taste.
 Out of season or in countries where fresh momordic can not be harvested (as in our country) it can be used as a tea.

 Momordika bitter (Taiwan):

 For the therapeutic purposes, mainly fruits, but also seeds and leaves are used.
 The main active ingredients include kukuacin J saponins, caraviloside XI, kukuaglycoside C, momordicoside QU, charantin, α-eleostearic acid and peptides, for example α-momorcharin ( Dandawate2016bmp ).
 Research into the content of momordic substances continues, with a large number of triterpenoids ( Zhao2014ctf , Zhang2012ctf ) being described.